GoFightNguyen/GetProgrammingWithFSharp/Unit4_Collections/Lesson15_WorkingWithCollections.md

 ```

 Favor F#'s collection libraries over the standard LINQ functions.
-They're designed specifically with F#'s type system in mind and usually lead to more succing and idiomatic solutions.
+They're designed specifically with F#'s type system in mind and usually lead to more succint and idiomatic solutions.
 F# also has a `query { }` construct allowing use of `IQueryable` queries.

 ### 15.1.3 Transformation pipelines